raven2434/simple-interest/README.md

 # Simple Interest Calculator

-This is a basic Shell Script project to calculate Simple Interest based on user input values for Principal, Rate of Interest, and Time.
+This is a basic ell Script project to calculate Simple Interest based on user input values for Principal, Rate of Interest, and Time.

 ## Usage
 - Run the `simple-interest.sh` script.